Southern University: Academics

 The Southern University Law Center is one of only two public law schools in Louisiana.
 The law school is accredited by the American Bar Association and was established in 1947.
 The law school has approximately 700 full-time and part-time students and operates as an independent entity.

 Southern University is the first Louisiana institution to offer degrees in philanthropic studies.

-In 2018, Southern University's Rehabilitation Counseling master's degree program ranked 58th in the nation according to U.S. News & World Report.

-In 2017, the College of Nursing and Allied Health won Louisiana's nursing school of the year award given by the Louisiana Nursing Foundation for the fourth time.
-The college is the only in Louisiana to offer a PhD in Nursing and is the largest producer of African Americans with Master of Science in Nursing degrees in the nation.
+In 2023, the College of Nursing and Allied Health won Louisiana's nursing school of the year award given by the Louisiana Nursing Foundation for the sixth time.
+The college is one of only two in Louisiana to offer a PhD in Nursing and is the largest producer of African Americans with Master of Science in Nursing degrees in the nation.

 Southern University is the only HBCU and one of six public universities in Louisiana with an engineering program.

 Southern University has nationally recognized Army and Navy ROTC programs.